 Tamar – Zerah (oldest) and Perez (youngest)

 In each case, the younger son was tagged as an ancestor of the Messiah.
-However, this does not mean that the other son was not an ancestor of Messiah since the priestly lines intermarried.
-This elevation of the youngest son in the stories of Abraham, who was the youngest of Terah's three sons.
-It is also the pattern with David, the youngest of Jesse's sons.
+However, this does not mean that the older son was not an ancestor of Messiah since the Hebrew priestly lines intermarried.
+The elevation of the youngest son is a common theme in the Bible: David was the youngest son of Jesse.
+Abraham was the youngest of Terah's 3 sons; Haran, Nahor, and Abraham.

-Related reading: Ancient Canaanite Inscriptions; The Urheimat of the Canaanite Y; Moses' Horite Family; The Pattern of Two Wives
+Related reading: Joseph and Judah: Instruments of Deliverance; Ancient Canaanite Inscriptions; The Urheimat of the Canaanite Y; Moses' Horite Hebrew Family; The Pattern of Two Wives; Hebrew, Israelite, or Jew?; Sent-Away Sons